realFrogboy/Cpp-course/5_ParaCL/README.md

 Frontend and simulator of the ParaCL language.

 ## AST
-If you want to seen on generated AST, you should build with DUMP flag:
+If you want to see on generated AST, you should build with DUMP flag:

-        cmake --build ./ -DDUMP=true
+        cmake --configure . -DDUMP=true

 ## Examples